dutaaamahar/dutaaamahar/README.md

 Hello, I'm Dwi Duta Mahardewatoro.
 I am a final year student majoring in Informatics Engineering at Muhammadiyah University, Jakarta.
-I have developed programming skills through my degree, Bangkit Academy, and my internship experiences.
+I have developed programming skills through my degree, Binar Academy, Bangkit Academy, and my internship experiences.
 I am a certified TensorFlow Developer and also a Data and Artificial Intelligence Enthusiast.
 Currently, I am looking for an Internship to further develop and utilize my skills within a year in an industrial placement, specifically in the area of ​​Data or Artificial Intelligence.

 ## :man_technologist: Interests :